-Here are just some of the success stories from previous years:
+Here are just some of the success stories from the past two years:

 - In an average week, 45% of children in Key Stage 2 were engaged in some form of extracurricular sporting activity.

 - Subscription to a School Sports Partnership, offering free before and after school clubs and curriculum-time coaching.

 New sports equipment was purchased to enable extra opportunities to take part in a wide variety of sports.
 This included a badminton net and table tennis equipment.

 - Key Stage 2 are able to take part in a re-designed sports day, which features a traditional sports day - egg and spoon races, sack races, 3-legged races and skippping races.

 Children were given even more opportunities to take part in competitive sport.
 This included a Year 5 and 6 netball league between Holywell, Lickey and Beaconside.

 - More sports clubs were available after and before school.
 These included football, multiskills, badminton, cricket, netball, hockey, tag rugby, dance, cross country, gymnastics, cheerleading, boxercise, circuits and athletics.
 Many of these clubs were free of charge or at a reduced rate.